-A full house refurbishment with a glazed rear extension to a large Victorian house in Stoke Newington, North London has been completed by forresterarchitects.
+A full house refurbishment and basement to a large Victorian house in Stoke Newington, North London has been completed by forresterarchitects.

 The client had not refurbished the house since its purchase ten years previous.
 During this period it had suffered from years of student occupation and was tired.
 The upper floors were bowed and there were signs of subsidence.
 The house had never been decorated and only one bathroom served a four-bedroom house.

 Key to the client’s requirements was a provide a large equipped kitchen to cater for and entertain their friends.
 Located to the rear of the house the original kitchen wasn’t big enough and suffered from a lack of daylight.
 The rear garden is small but it is West facing and well positioned for bright sunlit afternoons.

 The proposed rear extension was configured as a full width glazed extension to maximise on space and light.
 A frameless glazed roof-light was added to the full length of the new side extension and terminates at the garden with a projecting window seat.
 The window seat is a key design feature.
 It forms a focal point within the kitchen and avoid a mundane design solution typical to many side and rear extensions.